blambeau/viiite/_posts/2011-08-15-benchmark_suites.md

       Array/
         sort.rb        -> viiite run Array/sort

-And results are automatically saved by benchmark in the cache.
-Viiite automatically use cached files if available:
+When ran, benchmarking results are automatically saved, by benchmark, in a cache.
+When requesting it to make reporting, Viiite will automatically use cached files if available (otherwise, the benchmark is ran and results are saved):

     $ viiite report iteration -h --regroup=size,bench
-    # immediate if cached
+    # immediate if cached, otherwise ran and cached
     +---------+--------------------------------------------------------+
     | :size   | :measure                                               |
     +---------+--------------------------------------------------------+